Mathematics-Driven Research seminar

 To register, please, fill in the registration form

-Next meeting is scheduled on MARCH 30th.
+Next meeting is scheduled on NOV 23rd.

 Topics have included but were not limited to mathematical models and simulations, cryptosystems, probability theory, neural networks, computer vision, computational photography, perception, algorithms and self-driving cars, playing music using mathematics and programming, and introduction to data science.